 Save your work with the assessment and due date visible in the save title or on the top line of the page.
 Alternatively, when you have to do paper copy work, make a note or stick a post it to the page so that the date is visible.

-Furthermore, you could also invest in a wall planner or table planner so you can write down important deadlines, so you know you can reach them in time always.
-Starting this sort of task will be beneficial in the future, also if it becomes habit or routine, you’ll never forget a deadline or date.
+Furthermore, you could also invest in a wall planner or weekly planner so you can write down important deadlines, so you know you can always reach them in time.
+Doing this will be beneficial in the future, to the point where it will become a part of your routine.

 Split up workload

-Leaving it until the last minute isn’t the end of the world
+Leaving it to the last minute isn’t the best idea…

-Hopefully, by following these tips, you’ll be able to avoid missing deadlines and work towards meeting them better and lessen the stress.
+Hopefully, by following these tips, you’ll be able to avoid missing deadlines, effectively meet them and lessen stress.